processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Check if the password hash is correct

-Allows hash methods from crypto application
+Allows hash methods from the Erlang/OTP [crypto](https://www.erlang.org/doc/man/crypto) application.

 __Arguments:__